tomirawan/croprec-app/README.md

-## This project was built with data reference from crop-recomendation-dataset on Kaggle from atharvaingle.
+## This project was built with data reference from crop-recommendation-dataset on Kaggle from atharvaingle.
 Link : https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset

+***Disclaimer*** : I bulit this project just for fun!
+Do not use it for real implementation :)